C.C. Curtis: Early life

-In 1883, Curtis fell in love with Maria Dewey, who worked in a millinery shop in Porterville.
-The two were married on March 29, 1884, in Visalia and later moved to Traver where Curtis opened his own photography studio.
-Traver was a thriving community at the time, thanks to the Central Valley Irrigation Project and the wheat boom.
+In 1883, Curtis met Maria Dewey, who worked at a millinery shop in Porterville.
+They married on March 29, 1884, in Visalia, and later moved to Traver, where Curtis opened a photography studio.

 Kaweah Colony

-In 1886, Curtis joined the Kaweah Colony, a group of socialists led by Burnette Haskell in San Francisco.
-The colony acquired land in the Giant Forest under the Timber and Stone Act, and Curtis and his wife Maria worked on the road crew building the first road from the San Joaquin Valley to the colony.
-However, the camp was dissolved by the end of 1887 due to challenges to their land claims by the United States General Land Office, and Curtis became disillusioned.
-He destroyed most of the glass plate photographs he had taken of the Kaweah Colony.
+In 1886, Curtis joined the Kaweah Colony, a socialist cooperative associated with Burnette Haskell.
+The colony had filed claims under the Timber and Stone Act to land that included much of what later became the Giant Forest in Sequoia National Park.
+Curtis and his wife Maria worked on construction of a road along the North Fork of the Kaweah River intended to provide access to the colony's timber claims.

+The colony's land claims were challenged by the United States General Land Office.
+Curtis subsequently left the colony and destroyed most of the glass-plate photographs he had made there.